gcrate/sml-hackaton-example/AWS-Setup.md

 * Create your table:
   1. Under the services menu select DynamoDB (It's in the database section)
   2. Click the 'create table' button
   3. Enter the table name, and primary key.
 If you're using the example API, the java versions points to a table called 'since-my-last-data' and the python points to 'sml-table'.
-Both use `UUID` as the primary key
+Both use `uuid` as the primary key
   4. Click the 'Create' button
 * Grant your lambda function permissions to use DynamoDB
   1. Under services menu select IAM (It's in the Security, Identity, & Compliance section)